EssentialsX/Website/Discord-Tutorial.md

     @Override
     public boolean isEphemeral() {
-        // Whether or not the command and response should be hidden to other users on discord.
+        // Whether the command and response should be hidden to other users on discord.
         // Return true here in order to hide command/responses from other discord users. return false;
     }

     @Override
     public boolean isDisabled() {
-        // Whether or not the command should be prevented from being registered/executed.
+        // Whether the command should be prevented from being registered/executed.
         // Return true here in order to mark the command as disabled. return false;
     }